 P2P File-sharing and Copyright Violations

-University Housing would like provide residents with information regarding P2P File-sharing and copyright violations.
+University Housing would like to provide residents with information regarding P2P File-sharing and copyright violations.
 Our hope is to increase your awareness so that you may avoid potential sanctions.

 The Current Situation:

 Recently the Recording Industry Association of America (RIAA) and other similar organizations have been targeting users of University Networks for file-sharing.
 More information on this topic: Mysterious Multiplication of Copyright Complaints